andreyryabtsev/comfyui-python-api/README.md

 - Only integer arguments are currently supported in addition to the prompt itself.
 The plan is to add at least floats and strings.
 - Only one output from the workflow is supported.

+Supports:
+- Arbitrary number of integer args embedded in the main string prompt.
+- Queuing with a callback when the queue position changes.
+- Fetching cached results.
+- Reporting intermediate progress of nodes like `KSampler`.

 ## Install